 Also Read: Oldest Buildings On The Planet

-10. The White Cliffs of Dover
+10. The White Cliffs Of Dover

 The iconic and striking white cliffs of Dover are located on the English coastline, facing the Strait of Dover and France.
 The chalky cliff face reaches heights of 350 feet.
+These beautiful places in the UK will leave you speechless.

 11. Giant’s Causeway, Northern Ireland

 On the north-eastern coast of Ireland are the massive hexagonal shaped black basalt columns known as the Giant’s Causeway.
 It was formed 50 to 60 million years ago by volcanic activity in the region.
+This stunningly beautiful natural feature is also listed as an UNESCO World Heritage Site.

 12. Cheddar Gorge, Somerset